Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: 's Design

 \normalem

 \ULforem

-Although the \sindex index can identify semantically matched items, it is not by itself a cache.
-To bridge the gap, \sys layers standard cache abstractions on top of the \sindex, defining \textit{cache hit}, \textit{cache eviction} and \textit{cache prefetching} and translate semantic matching signals into cache behavior.
+Although the Seri index can identify semantically matched items, it is not by itself a cache.
+To bridge the gap, \sys layers standard cache abstractions on top of the Seri, defining \textit{cache hit}, \textit{cache eviction} and \textit{cache prefetching} and translate semantic matching signals into cache behavior.

 \para{Semantic-aware cache hit.} Unlike traditional caches where a hit is a simple key lookup, in our system a cached SE is only considered a ``hit'' after passing the full validation pipeline detailed in \autoref{subsec:retrieval}.
 On a new query, ANN retrieves a small set of candidates from the cache.
-Then the LSM (semantic judger) validates equivalence.
+Then the LSM (semantic judge) validates equivalence.
 Only a valid match registers as a cache hit, and that increments an SE's frequency count.
-This process effectively transforms a probabilistic similarity score into a definitive, binary hit/miss event, providing the stable, deterministic bedrock.
+This process effectively transforms a probabilistic similarity score into a definitive, binary hit/miss event, providing a stable, deterministic bedrock for a caching system.

 \para{\cache eviction policy.} With a reliable access signal established, we employ a tailored \textit{Least Cost-Efficient and Frequently Used} (\cache) eviction policy to manage the cache's contents.
-The fundamental insight behind \cache is that not all data are equally beneficial for overall financial and latency savings.
+The insight behind \cache is that not all data are equally beneficial for cost and latency savings.
 Traditional LRU and LFU policies, which prioritize recency and frequency respectively, fail to account for the varying value of cached items. \cache addresses this by assigning each SE a \texttt{value\_score} that quantifies the benefit of retaining it.

-As detailed in \autoref{alg:lcfu_eviction}, this \texttt{value\_score} is a composite metric derived from retrieval \texttt{latency} and \texttt{cost}, \texttt{frequency}, and \texttt{staticity}.
-Then the score is carefully normalized (\autoref{line:lcfu_score_calc}).
-It adjusts the raw metrics for frequency and cost to ensure they always contribute positively and meaningfully.
-This prevents new items or those with low costs from being unfairly penalized, given the fact that the cost per request is less than 1, and taking its logarithm will return a negative value.
-This combined score is then normalized by the item's size to provides a direct rationale: keep items that save the most time/money per byte.